-Our work, our purpose, and the goal of all our efforts is to make one simple insight into the root cause of all human misery and one simple act of inward looking universally available and accessible within the entire human community.
+Our work is to make one simple insight into the root cause of all human misery and one simple act of inward looking that effectively eliminates that cause universally available and accessible within the entire human community.

 Like everyone, John spent most of his life unconsciously searching for the one perfect path out of the wilderness of human life; the one perfect idea, the one perfect thing to think, to understand, to want, to have, to believe, to become that would bring him salvation and satisfaction.
 The course of John’s search was extreme compared to most, but the result was the same: nothing worked, nothing ever does.